-is a country estate in the neighborhood of Nienberge of the Westphalian city of Münster.
-It was built between 1745 and 1748 based on designs by Johann Conrad Schlaun and was used personally by him as his summer estate.
+Haus Rüschhaus is a country estate in the Nienberge district of Münster, Westphalia.
+It was built in the period from 1745 to 1748 according to designs by Johann Conrad Schlaun and was occupied by him as a summer residence.

-The estate, whose architecture meets the demands of a feudal estate for nobility, is designed in the style of a rural manor house.
-Schlaun was successful in achieving a synthesis of a Westphalian farmstead and a demanding rural estate in the French style.
+The estate, whose architecture meets the standards of a feudal nobleman's residence, is designed like a rural Gräftenhof.
+Schlaun succeeded in creating a synthesis of a Westphalian farmhouse and a sophisticated country estate in the French style.

-The head of the household of Burg Hülshoff, Freiherr Clemens-August II. von Droste zu Hülshoff, father of the poet Annette von Droste-Hülshoff, acquired the elegant country estate in 1825.
-After the death of her father in 1826, the poet moved with her mother and sister Jenny to Rüschhaus, located only about five kilometers from where she was born at Burg Hülshoff, and lived here until 1846.
+In 1825, the landlord of Burg Hülshoff, Baron Clemens-August II von Droste zu Hülshoff, the father of the poet Annette von Droste-Hülshoff, acquired the elegant country house.
+After her father's death in 1826, the poet moved with her mother and her sister Jenny into the Rüschhaus, only about five kilometers from the house where she was born in Hülshoff, and lived here until 1846.

-Annette von Droste-Hülshoff lived in three small rooms on the mezzanine floor of Rüschhaus and shared them with her former nanny.
-She called her living room, in which she withdrew to write, her »snail shell« and dedicated her literary efforts here especially to her homeland, Westphalia.
-Nature become her primary theme.
-Amongst many others, her best-known work, Die Judenbuche, or The Jew's Beech, was written here.
+Annette von Droste-Hülshoff lived in three small rooms on the mezzanine floor of the Rüschhaus, which she shared with her former nurse.
+She called her living room, where she retreated to write, her »snail's shell,« and here she devoted herself literarily especially to her native Westphalia.
+Nature became her main theme.
+Here, among other things, she wrote her best-known work, Die Judenbuche (The Jew's Beech).

-Behind the main building, framed by two small pavilions, a beautiful baroque garden with four sculptures can be found.
-Schlaun himself provided the existing moated island with a clearly outlined, uniform shape and designed a kitchen and decorative garden, symmetrically divided in the style of the time, which was never realized.
-The austere geometric shapes and the garden plots and areas of lawn bordered with boxwood are typical for this kind of baroque park architecture.
-Both geometric baroque gardens were finally realized in 1983, exactly according to the original plans of Schlaun.
+Behind the main house, which is framed by two small pavilions, a beautiful baroque garden opens up, including four sculptures.
+Schlaun himself gave the existing Gräfteninsel a clearly defined, uniform form and designed a symmetrically structured kitchen garden and ornamental garden in accordance with the style of the time, but it was never realized.
+Typical of this baroque park architecture are the strict geometric forms and the beds and lawns bordered with boxwood.
+The two geometric baroque gardens were realized in 1983 after all, exactly according to Schlaun's original designs.